ringcentral/engage-voice-api-docs/docs/workforce/call-streaming/live-transcribe.md

 Live Transcription is one of the advanced uses of Audio Streaming service with the support of any Live Transcribe service from platforms like Google, Watson etc.

-The following quick guide will take you through a simple process of creating a local Live Transcribe server that works with Engage Voice Audio Streaming and Google Live Transcribe.
+The following quick guide will take you through a simple process of creating a local Live Transcribe server that works with RingCX Audio Streaming and Google Live Transcribe.

 !!!important
     It's assumed that you have gone through [Getting Started Guide](./../getting-started)